vikeshpatil/Automated_BDay_Wish/README.md

 To run a .bat file just double click on file.

 At the end, a registration window will appear to save login details.
-Fill the correct details and click on save.
+Fill username and password for facebook and Gmail, API key for sms and click on save.
 (You can change the credentials by again running <i>'Registration.bat'</i> file and enter valid details.
 It will overwrite existing details.)

 #### Add Contact/Person Details
     1) Run Add Contact.bat